CMACH508/IA-CL/README.md

 ```

 # Pretrained models
-The trained model is in the following link
+The trained model is in the following link.

 ```
 https://pan.baidu.com/s/1YK9tezjxMmoJR8BScyfVTA